Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    - :literal:`integrationTimeFunction`

       :literal:`boost::function< double( const double ) >` that returns the integration time of the observable as a function of observation time (function input).
-In many cases, the integration time will be constant, and you may use a :literal:`boost::lambda`, so for a conmstant 60 s integration time:
+In many cases, the integration time will be constant, and you may use a :literal:`boost::lambda`, so for a constant 60 s integration time:

      .. code-block:: cpp

       boost::function< double( const double ) >  integrationTimeFunction =
           boost::lambda::constant( 60.0 );

-As is the case for the :class:`ObservationSettings` class, the second and third constructor argument are optional, and the second argument may be either a :literal:`std::vector` of :literal:`boost::shared_ptr< LightTimeCorrectionSettings >`, or a single such object.
+As is the case for the :class:`ObservationSettings` class, the second and third constructor arguments are optional, and the second argument may be either a :literal:`std::vector` of :literal:`boost::shared_ptr< LightTimeCorrectionSettings >`, or a single such object.

 .. class:: NWayRangeObservationSettings